grahamedgecombe/icicle/README.md

 Icicle ships with example system-on-chip designs for several development boards.
 A single command will build and flash the system-on-chip to your FPGA.
-Simply connect the development board to your computer and run the appropriate command from the table below:
+Simply connect the development board to your computer and run the appropriate command from the table below, appending the `--flash` flag:

 | Board                                         | Command                   | Notes                                   |
 |-----------------------------------------------|---------------------------|-----------------------------------------|
 | [iCEBreaker][icebreaker]                      | `icicle-icebreaker`       |                                         |
 | [iCE40-HX8K Breakout Board][ice40-hx8k-b-evn] | `icicle-ice40-hx8k-b-evn` | Configure jumpers for SRAM programming. |

+For example, run the following command to build and flash to the iCEBreaker
+board:

+    icicle-icebreaker --flash

 The [iCEBreaker][icebreaker] board is Icicle's primary target.
 It is inexpensive, beginner-friendly and fully compatible with the open-source